Accessing QuickBooks with Entity Framework

 }

-• Step 5: Create another .cs file and name it after the QuickBooks entity you are retrieving.
-In our example, we are retrieving Accounts.
-In this file you will need to define both the Entity and the Entity Configuration.
-They will look something like this:
+2. Create another .cs file and name it after the QuickBooks entity you are retrieving, for example, Accounts.
+In this file, define both the Entity and the Entity Configuration, which will resemble the example below:

 public class Accounts {